ThailerL/glass-garden/README.md

 [demo.webm](https://github.com/user-attachments/assets/b7e0f4ca-5d52-4ecf-8c74-cd7caf46dc10)

 _Three instances of a page-view counter behind a load balancer, with nowhere to keep the count until a Postgres database is dragged in and connected to the app.
-Each refresh is answered by the next instance in turn._
+Each refresh is one request, drawn as a dot landing on the instance the page names._

 Everything on your canvas is running real code, and your app talks to it the same way it would in production: